jonathonfletcher/poq/SETUP.md

 1: Services

-Three terminals, one for each of SessionService / SystemService / CharacterService
+Four terminals, one for each of SessionService / SystemService / CharacterService / ChatterService

 ```shell
 . ./python-env/bin/activate